daFeichtl/Sulz/README.md

-# Siemens-Skytils
+# Sulz
-This is a personal mod for Hypixel Skyblock
+is a Utility Mod mainly for Hypixel Skyblock for the newest Minecraft Versions.